Sheet Options

 Use tagname as heading

-If selected, a header line is created where names of the tags are used for naming the columns (see below).
+If selected, a header line is created where names of the tags are used to name the columns (see below).

 Quote using

-If selected, a quote character should be specified, usually “, which are put around the text of each column.
-When using quotes, the column width must be adjusted accordingly since the quotes are not counted in the width of the column.
+If selected, specify a quote character (usually straight double quotes: " ) to put around the text of each column.
+When using quotes, the column width must be adjusted accordingly because the quotes are not counted in the width of the column.

 Escape quotes with